immerjs/immer/readme.md

 })
 ```

-Or a deep update in maps (well, don't use maps for this use case, but as example):
+Or a deep update in maps (well, don't use maps for this use case, but as an example):

 ```javascript
 const state = {